(Post)Authoritarian Landscapes Research Centre

 November 14, 2025

-[CALL FOR PAPERS] Ecosocial Ideas: Coexistence and Change.
+[CALL FOR PAPERS!
+Submission deadline for the conference extended to April 11] Ecosocial Ideas: Coexistence and Change.
 Interdisciplinary Summer School and Conference, August 21–26 & 27–28, 2026

 Initiated by the (Post)Authoritarian Landscapes Research Centre (PAScapes) at Vilnius University, this twofold event invites…